Tiling a healthy home or office

 When the carpet gets older, it is a haven for dirt and mold.
 It is impossible to fully clean a carpet in place, even with the most powerful professional equipment.
 It has been tried, and still there was a lot of dirt once the carpet was pulled up.

 Hardwood floors are a better option, but some people do not tolerate the wood terpenes or any waxes or sealers used to maintain the wood.
+Most of what is sold as “hardwood” is actually laminate that is glued together.

 A tile floor offers several advantages: